Article

 Find out how you can support people with learning disabilities into the workplace through supported internships.

 Employment rates for people with a learning disability and/or autism have remained low for many years.
-NHS Employers launched the Learning Disability Employment Programme (LDEP) in partnership with NHS England in 2015 to support the development of local and national solutions to remove barriers and increase employment opportunities for people with a learning disability and/or autism in the NHS.
+NHS Employers supports the development of local and national solutions to remove barriers and increase employment opportunities for people with a learning disability and/or autism in the NHS.

 Recruiting staff through supported internships

-Supported internships are a one year work based study programme, where young people aged 16 to 24 spend the majority of their time based at an employer.
-They provide an important step into employment, helping young people gather the skills and experience they need to secure a job.
+Supported internships tend to be work-based study programme, where young people aged 16 to 24 spend the majority of their time based at an employer.
+Internships provide an important step into employment, helping young people gather the skills and experience they need to secure a job.

 There are a range of supported internship programmes being delivered by NHS organisations and partners across the health system.
-Some organisations have their own schemes, however, the majority of NHS organisations work with one of the two main national providers - Health Education England’s Project Choice and DFN Project SEARCH.
-Both offer a wealth of experience of working with NHS organisations, and provide an infrastructure which supports NHS organisations and individuals.
+Some organisations have their own schemes, however, the majority of NHS organisations work with one of the two main national providers, Choices College (formerly Health Education England’s Project Choice) and DFN Project SEARCH.
+Both offer a wealth of experience of working with NHS organisations and provide an infrastructure which supports NHS organisations and individuals.

 DFN Project SEARCH has supported 270 young adults a year across 36 NHS sites.